NES Classic Edition Stock Updates

 NES Classic at Walmart

-The NES Classic was last in stock at GameStop online on Feb.
-9. GameStop only offered the NES Classic as part of bundles starting at $79.99.
-Inventory lasted about 9 minutes.
+The NES Classic was last in stock at GameStop online on March.
+17. GameStop only offered the NES Classic as part of bundles priced at $79.99.
+Inventory lasted about 30 minutes.
+The $79.99 NES Classic Edition bundle included the Miniboss Wireless controller.

 NES Classic at Best Buy